Chicken Tostadas are a family favorite and are made quite often (maybe not as often as my Enchilada Tacos) but pretty often!

 Prepare your other toppings as needed.
 Chop your lettuce and green onions and tomatoes, etc.

-To make the tostada I spread sour cream on the crispy tortilla (so genius), then refried beans, chicken, cheese, then my other toppings.
+To make the easy chicken tostada I spread sour cream on the crispy tortilla (so genius), then refried beans, chicken, cheese, then my other toppings.
 It is the perfect way to get everything in each bite!

 For my toppings, I love sour cream, shredded cheese, lettuce, tomatoes, hot sauce, and green onions.
 But you can add whatever you like!

 I know you will enjoy these as much as we do!

 If you liked this recipe please take the time to leave a comment and a star rating below!
 Also, don’t forget to follow me on Pinterest, Facebook and Instagram!

 HERE ARE SOME PRODUCTS I USED TO MAKE THIS RECIPE!